01binary/zeroweb/src/articles/kalman-filter.md

 In this article I introduce the Kalman Filter in the shortest way possible with practical examples.
 When you're ready to go deeper checkout *Kalman Filter from the Ground Up by Alex Becker* at [kalmanfilter.net](https://www.kalmanfilter.net/default.aspx):

 ![kalman filter from the ground up](./images/kalman-background.png)

-In essence, we are going to attempt something that requires calculus, differential equations, and statistics, but *without* studying these subjects first!

 ## why not average?